Oughtibridge: Present day

 The modern-day development of Oughtibridge has seen it become a commuter village with many of the residents working in nearby Sheffield and much of the local industry having given way to private housing development.
 There are approximately 1,355 housing units in Oughtibridge, 79% of which are owner occupied; there is a significantly lower percentage of rented properties compared to the rest of Sheffield.

+Land and new residential dwellings at Oughtibridge east of the River Don, are within the Metropolitan Borough of Barnsley, and the Parish of Wortley.

+The River Don in this area is a historic boundary betwixt the ancient Wapentake of Staincross and Wapentake of Strafforth & Tickhill, and the Tankersley/Wortley and Bradfield parishes, In more modern times the Boroughs of Sheffield and Barnsley.

 The A6102 road, one of the main transport exits from the northwest of Sheffield towards Stocksbridge and eventually Manchester, goes through Oughtibridge splitting into a one way system in its passage through the village.
 There are good public transport links to Sheffield by bus including a link to the Sheffield Supertram network at Middlewood.
 There are five public houses within Oughtibridge (The Pheasant, The Cock Inn, The Travellers, The Hare and Hounds and The White Hart).
 The White Hart is once more a public house after being a bridal shop.
 Oughtibridge primary school is situated on Naylor Road; secondary school pupils have to travel to Bradfield School in the nearby village of Worrall.

 The Parish Church of the Ascension on Church Street was built in 1842.
 It has a two manual organ by Nelson - unusually the great organ has tracker action but the swell pneumatic.
 It underwent cleaning and partial reconstruction in 2012.
 The great has a fine if not loud open diapason.
 Originally part of the Wadsley parish, Oughtibridge is now a separate parish although the vicar of Wadsley still appoints the vicar at Oughtibridge.
 Coronation Park is situated in the centre of the village by the river and includes a children's playground and tennis courts as well as some fine specimens of trees.
 Sheffield Canoe Club use the river by the park as their outdoor base.
 Just across the road from the park is the hall of the Oughtibridge Brass Band who were formed around 1890.
 The War Memorial sports ground is situated next to the River Don slightly downstream, providing facilities for the village football and cricket teams.
 The ground was donated by the Silica Firebrick Company in 1921.